ble1gh/ThesisArduino/README.md

 # ThesisArduino
-Code for control of servo driver and servos in continuum robotics thesis, with accompanying MATLAB scripts for control
+Scripts for Arduino-based control of robotics thesis.
+The physical device that this code was written for is a single-segment, soft continuum robot that I built myself.
+It is cable driven, with four servo motors controlling cable length.
+These servos are controlled via Adafruit servo driver and Arduino Due.
+The project ended up being done mostly in Matlab, using the RecieveMotorPos script on the Arduino.
+The Matlab folder has all of the code for the control and serial communication from that side.